NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-In its settings file, the example POD lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__: Python 3, and the matplotlib, xarray and netCDF4 third-party libraries for Python.
+In its ``settings.jsonc``, the example POD lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__: Python 3, and the matplotlib, xarray and netCDF4 third-party libraries for Python.
 In this case, the framework assigns the POD to run in the generic `python3_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_python3_base.yml>`__ environment provided by the framework.

 3. In 2, you should be able to get results from the example POD.
 You can try to hide the python3_base environment (e.g., by temporarily renaming the ``_MDTF_python3_base`` directory under ``$CONDA_ENV_DIR/``), and run the framework again.
 You'll see the error message in the new log file.
 Don't forget to undo the change to the ``_MDTF_python3_base`` directory afterwards.

 Step 4: POD execution
 ---------------------

-At this point, your POD’s requirements have been met, so the framework (1) sets the necessary environment variables, (2) activates the right Conda environment, then (3) begins execution of your POD’s code by calling the top-level driver script listed in the settings file.
+At this point, your POD’s requirements have been met, so the framework (1) sets the necessary environment variables, (2) activates the right Conda environment, then (3) begins execution of your POD’s code by calling the top-level driver script listed in its ``settings.jsonc``.

 - See :ref:`ref-using-env-vars` for most relevant environment variables, and how your POD is expected to output results.